Prehension Blooms: using soft robots to include isolated people in creative spaces

 Who are the team and what do they bring?

-- Dr. Hemma Philamore (University of Bristol, Engineering Mathematics) has a particular interest in environmental robots – machines developed to interact robustly and benignly with living things, found in real-world environments, through characteristics such as softness, bio-degradability and energy self-sustainability.
+• Hemma Philamore (Engineering, Mathematics University of Bristol) has a particular interest in environmental robots – machines developed to interact robustly and benignly with living things, found in real-world environments, through characteristics such as softness, bio-degradability and energy self-sustainability.

-- Dr. Helen Manchester (University of Bristol, School of Education) explores the potential to access learning outside schools.
+• Helen Manchester (School of Education, University of Bristol) explores the potential to access learning outside schools.
 Dr. Manchester works with others to explore cutting-edge creative digital technologies with groups who might generally feel excluded from the digital environment.